Hckmar9/taroweb/README.md

 - **Dynamic Tarot Spreads**: The app offers a three-card tarot spread, providing insights into different aspects of one's life.
 - **Animated Background**: A dark, moving gradient background enhances the user interface, offering a visually appealing experience.
 - **Responsive Design**: Crafted to provide a great experience across various devices and screen sizes.

+_This is still a work in progress._
+Soon, I'll connect it to Aztro's API and create the necessary backend.